 Capital gains tax applies to investment properties

-When you sell a capital asset such as shares or property, you make either a capital gain (selling the asset for more than you bought it for) or a capital loss (selling for less than you bought it for).
-Capital gains tax is the tax incurred on the profit of these investments, with the capital gain being added to your assessable income just as your rental income is.
-This can dramatically increase your taxable income.
+Unlike your home - or principal place of residence in tax terms, when you sell an investment property, it is subject to capital gains tax.
+Basically, when you sell a capital asset (such as property or shares), you make either a capital gain (selling for more than you bought it for) or a capital loss (selling for less than you bought it for).
+Capital gains tax (or CGT) is a tax payable on any profit you make from selling your investment property.
+The profit is added to your assessable income just as your rental income was.
+Be warned, this can dramatically increase your taxable income.

-However, a capital gains discount can apply to investors who’ve held their property for more than one year, to discourage people from flipping houses too frequently.
-This capital gains tax discount is currently 50%, so if you made a profit of $100,000 on the sale of your property, you’d only pay tax on $50,000.
+However, a capital gains discount can apply to investors who’ve held their property for more than one year.
+The discount is currently 50% so if you made a profit of $100,000 on the sale of your property after more than a year, you will only pay tax on $50,000.

 What about negative gearing?

-By comparison, a property is positively geared when the rental income received is greater than the expenses of owning the property (mortgage repayments, maintenance on the property, other expenses).
+Conversely, a property is positively geared when the rental income received is greater than the expenses of owning the property.
+Of course, that profit is added to your taxable income.

 Always keep receipts for rental property expenses

-According to the ATO, records of rental income and deductible expenses need to be kept for five years, which is especially relevant for long-term deductions like asset depreciation.
-You can’t claim any rental property expenses on your tax return if you can’t prove the claim through a receipt or bank statement, so always keep a record of receipts, either digitally or physically.
+According to the ATO, records of rental income and deductible expenses need to be kept for five years.
+This is especially relevant for long-term deductions like asset depreciation.
+Simply put, you can't claim any rental property expenses on your annual tax return if you can't prove the claim through a receipt or bank statement.
+It's strongly recommended to always keep meticulous records of expense receipts, either digitally or physically.
+The ATO provides a list of requirements for rental property records.

 Savings.com.au's two cents

-Taxation on rental property income and expenses can be quite complicated, so when in doubt, read the ATO’s many pages on the topic or consult the advice of an accountant.
-As one of, if not THE biggest investments you’ll ever make, you can’t afford to not know what you owe or how much you could save by deducting certain expenses.
+Taxation on rental property income and expenses can be complicated.
+When in doubt, refer to the ATO's extensive advice on the topic or seek the services of an accountant or tax professional.
+As one of, if not the biggest investments you'll ever make, you can't afford to not know what you are making or losing on your investment - or how much you could save by claiming all the many deductions available to you.

 Ready, Set, Buy!